launchdarkly/java-server-sdk-redis/README.md

 This library provides a Redis-backed persistence mechanism (feature store) for the [LaunchDarkly Java SDK](https://github.com/launchdarkly/java-server-sdk), replacing the default in-memory feature store.
 The Redis API implementation it uses is [Jedis](https://github.com/xetorthio/jedis).

-This version of the library requires at least version 5.10.0 of the LaunchDarkly Java SDK; for earlier 5.x versions of the Java SDK, use the 1.x version of this library.
+This version of the library requires at least version 6.0.0 of the LaunchDarkly Java SDK; for versions of the library to use with earlier SDK versions, see the changelog.
 The minimum Java version is 8.

 For more information, see also: [Using Redis as a persistent feature store](https://docs.launchdarkly.com/sdk/features/storing-data/redis#java).